With a new job, new goals, and everything changing, how can we find rest? How can we be refreshed? In 2019 God taught me to breathe through it all.

 How do you take breaks in life?
 How do you refresh yourself?
 Tell me in the comments below or drop it in my inbox.

 Thanks for reading.
 Tell a friend if you learned something new, felt inspired, or just enjoyed reading my story.
 Revelation posts come out Wednesdays.
-Please support OMK below and subscribe to my newsletter to join the journey.
+Join the journey by subscribing to our newsletter.
+Don’t forget to support OMK by making a donation.
 Until next time!

 – Olguine Brutus